zachmccabe/zachmccabe.github.io/_briars/briars.md

 The first 3-years-worth of images were made with cell phones and a cheap action camera.
 Then, I switched to a hand-me-down Nikon compact.
 Right now, I'm using a secondhand Sony RX100 m4.

-To add some protection from sweat, dust and rain, I use either a 4x7" Loksak bag or a tiny, #1010 Pelican case.
+To add some protection from sweat, dust and rain, I use either a 4x7-inch Loksak bag or a tiny, #1010 Pelican case.

 One useful thing about working with phones and compact cameras is that you don't need to look through a viewfinder.
 You get to keep your peripheral vision.
 I've come to prefer working this way, actually.
 And I especially appreciate it when the weather is changing fast, or when I'm working around animals.
 The trade off is that during bright midday sun I can't really see the interface on the screen.

 ### Light

 For quick closeups I use a small flashlight.
 It's the kind of thing you need routinely when you work outside, so I just upgraded what I already had.
-For the past few years I've been using Jaxman E3 lights, which I run on a single, rechargable AA-size battery.
+For the past few years I've been using Jaxman E3 lights, which I run on a single, rechargeable AA-size battery.
 I use both the 4000K and 5700K Nichia versions of this light.
 Each is rated at 90 CRI.

 I also keep a collapsible reflector in my car but I've only used it once.
-Cattle, in particular, really seem to hate that thing.
+Animals really seem to hate that thing.
 Camera flash isn't much better.
 Many critters are more willing to accommodate continuous light, I've found.